marc-despland/tcp_timewait/scenarii/bench_tests.md

 ```

 The request is sent with the HTTP header "Connection: Keep-Alive".
-After few seconds, we quit the server that initiate the close of the socket on client side of haproxy.
+After few seconds, we quit the server that initiates the close of the socket on client side of haproxy.
 The connection between client and haproxy stay open.

 - [network capture](haproxy/scenario_haproxy_default_8_10.pcap)